rellermeyer/99tsp/verilog/sa/README.md

 The next step computes the total length.
 Again, nothing special here.

 Then we try swaps.
 When we try swaps, observe that we don't have to re-compute the entire distance every time: Since distance are rounded to integers (per the TSPLIB spec), if we have a sequence of cities 1-2-3-4 and we're considering swapping 2 and 3 (to 1-3-2-4), we need only compute the distances 1-2, 3-4, 1-3, 2-4, and compare (1-2)+(3-4) with (1-3)+(2-4).

+The temperature schedule is: Start at a given temperature, multiply it each iteration by a constant value (about 0.9999999).
+Since we only ever divide by T (and division is super expensive - over 30 cycles!), we start at a given 1/T, and multiply it each iteration by 1/factor (about 1.0000001).

+However, we still have to do a reciprocal, and thus the latency of each iteration is on the order of a hundred cycles.
+Since iterations aren't pipelined (yet), the throughput is about 1 per 100 cycles.

+But, for all of these problems, this code used to fit onto the Mojo chip.
+Post-translate it uses 157% of the LUTs, and map takes several hours so hopefully it'll fit.
+We'll see.